Wisps like this are all that remain visible of a Milky Way star.

 Veil Nebula, also known as the Cygnus Loop.

 was likely as bright as a crescent Moon, remaining

 visible for weeks to people living at the dawn of

 The remaining Veil

 Nebula is physically huge, however, and even though it lies about 1,400

 light-years distant, it covers over five times the size of the

 complete Veil Nebula,

-should be able to identify the above filaments on the lower left.
+should be able to identify several of the individual filaments.